unrealwork/axibase-collector/jobs/java-jmx-enable.md

 #### Setup JMX user credentials

 Change to ./conf directory.

-Add/edit files as follows:
+Add/edit jmx.access and jmx.password file as follows.

+Make sure the owner of these files is the same as ActiveMQ user.

 jmx.access: